The64thGamer/cheeseepedia/content/rsaazavk9jelj2zu/content.md

-Dusty is the sidekick to {{< wiki-link "Brain-I-Vac (Animatronic)" >}}, who is described as a mechanical dog-like device that sniffs out new data for the Awesome Adventure Machine's main computer.
+Dusty is the sidekick to [Brain-I-Vac (Animatronic)], who is described as a mechanical dog-like device that sniffs out new data for the Awesome Adventure Machine's main computer.

 ## Design